dtube/docs/contribute.md

    1. You can leave a message to project managers about translations in Crowdin
 1. After approval the changes will be applied to one of the next patches.

+## Questions?

+Feel free to reach out through [our social media](README#contact-us).
+You can get in touch with any team member about merge requests, questions or ideas.

+Another way to send bug reports and feature requests is through GitHub.
+Go to the appropriate repository and create a new issue if there isn't one already ([like here](https://github.com/dtube/dtube/issues)).

 ---

 ## Our gratitude

-**Thank you for helping Dtube grow!** Since we believe in the power of our community and open source projects in general, **all our contributors with accepted pull requests will receive DTC**.
+**Thank you for helping DTube grow!** Since we believe in the power of our community and open source projects in general, **all our contributors with accepted pull requests will receive DTC**.
 We want to value your time and effort.

 Have some unanswered questions?
 Reach out to us!